 You need to place a call-to-action in your blog posts.
 And, the one you want to use on every post is the opt-in!
 You need to make sure you get them to sign up to be on your email list.

 When it comes to putting your opt-in (also called your freebie) on your post, it needs to make sense.
 It should provide value to the reader so they can’t wait to hand over their email address.

 Saying things such as “get on the list” or “sign up to get my freebies by mail” will not work.
 It just won’t.

-Instead, make sure that your freebie provides value to the post itself.
-If you are sharing an article on how to make the perfect cake, a baking tips printable would be great.
+Instead, make sure that your freebie provides value beyond the post.
+If you are sharing an article on how to make the perfect cake, then a baking tips printable would be great.